 But when press releases start including links that pass PageRank, Google doesn’t listen.
 As the company’s own John Mueller said in a 2018 office-hours stream:

 As with all types of bad links, you typically don’t need to worry if you have a few links leading to your site from press releases.
-But if you have press releases widely distributed across many sites and each one is littered with keyword-optimized links, you should quickly remove those links before your site’s rankings suffer because of them.
+But if you have press releases widely distributed across many sites and each one is littered with keyword-optimized links, you should quickly remove those links before your site’s search performance suffers because of them.

 The lesson: Don’t publish press releases with links that pass PageRank, especially at scale.
-Instead, add the nofollow value to all press release links.
+Instead, just use nofollow links.

 9. Links Embedded in Widgets

-For instance, a site might try to gain lots of new backlinks by hiding links to itself within a helpful widget designed for other sites to use (such as a visitor counter or carousel).
-However, Google will at best ignore those links and at worst penalize the site responsible.
+For instance, a spam site might try to gain lots of new backlinks by hiding links to itself within a helpful widget designed for other sites to use (such as a visitor counter or carousel).
+However, Google will at best ignore those links and at worst take manual actions against the site responsible.

-The lesson: If you create widgets for other sites to use, let their quality speak for themselves and resist the urge to include links back to your own site.
+The lesson: If you create widgets for other sites to use, let their quality speak for themselves and resist the urge to include inbound links.

 10. Links from Private Blog Networks

 If you’re not sure what a private blog network (PBN) is, just imagine a scaled up reciprocal link exchange.
-In other words, a PBN is a group of websites that includes mass amounts of backlinks to each other.
+In other words, a PBN (also referred to as a link farm or link network) is a group of websites that includes mass amounts of outgoing links to each other.

 As Semrush explains, PBNs often utilize expired domains with the goal of capitalizing on their already established authority.
 Disreputable SEOs who engage in PBNs will also attempt to hide their actions by: